lucarin91/todolist/README.md

 # Todo List

-A simple todo list to show the difference between the user of pure React against React + Redux.
+A simple todo list to created with React + Redux.

 ## Getting starter
 Download the repository with